 This is a really fascinating incident.
 Jesus, at the height of his popularity, is drawing crowds wherever he goes.
 He's probably somewhere near Capernaum, on the shore, and he's teaching people.
 Crowds are gathering and a very familiar sight is taking place alongside this big crowd and that's a typical fishing scene.
 As we've mentioned already, the Sea of Galilee was a place of immense capacity in terms of fishing - a freshwater lake, in the middle of Galilee, with abundant stocks of fish - and so all the villages nearby had a small fishing industry and fishermen going out on the lake.
 Characteristically, they would fish at night, hoping for a better catch, and this is exactly what had happened here.
 We've got Simon Peter and Andrew and James and John in partnership.
 They've got separate boats but they'd been out together fishing the previous night and it's been a particularly unsuccessful night.
 That's what happens in fishing; sometimes you have more success than others - but this one hasn't been a good night and so they're pulling their boats up and attending to their nets (cleaning them, checking them) as fishermen always do.

 This was the circumstance in which Jesus started relating to them and the crowd was pushing, pressing him, so he came up with the idea that he would speak to the crowd from Simon Peter's boat.
 Perhaps there was an inlet so that he could have access to the crowds - there are a few inlets in that area that suggest that that may have been what happened.
 The crowd was happy to listen to Jesus and Simon Peter allowed him to use his boat - somewhat interrupting the process of washing their nets and everything else - because the crowd was getting in the way.
 You can imagine some of the emotions that Simon Peter may have felt.
 He was very drawn to Jesus - remember he'd already decided to follow him.
 He would have been familiar with what Jesus' ministry had meant in Capernaum and he would have heard about what Jesus had done in other villages.
-So he's very positive towards Jesus and yet he's challenged by what happens here because Jesus not only borrows his boat, which was an inconvenience, but then suggests to him something completely problematic.
+He's very positive towards Jesus and yet he's challenged by what happens here because Jesus not only borrows his boat, which was an inconvenience, but then suggests to him something completely problematic.
 He says, “Put into deep water and let down the nets for a catch.”
-Well fishermen in the morning, having been up all night, the first thing they're thinking of is sleep!
+Well, fishermen in the morning, having been up all night, the first thing they're thinking of is sleep!
 They're resting, they want to go home and want to get to their beds over there in Capernaum.
 If they go out and try and get another catch of fish then they've got hours and hours on the water and not enough rest.
 Peter wasn't in a particularly good mood, I would imagine, when faced with this request and there's a kind of ambivalence in his answer because he's got two things going on in his mind.
 “Master we've worked hard all night and haven't caught anything.”
 That's the negative part.
 Why should it be any different in the morning, particularly as night fishing is usually better than daytime fishing anyway?
 “But because (he) says so I'll let down the nets.”
 So there's the faith element.
 There's the process of beginning to trust Jesus.

 What happened next really can't be explained in any natural way.
 Why should there be such an enormous number of fish that they threatened to break the nets of the boat when in exactly the same area the night before there was almost nothing?
 There was an enormous catch of fish and so Simon Peter and Andrew called to their partners to help them and, even with another boat alongside, there were so many fish they could hardly take them on board.
 I imagine this had never, happened to Peter before.
 Their boats were big enough for any type of catch of fish that they were likely to have because they had generations of experience on the lake.
 They knew what to expect.
 This was unexpected; this exceeded any previous experience in circumstances where you think, “Well, why should this happen?”
 There was nothing special about the circumstances.
 It was a very dramatic event and a very dramatic moment for Peter that made him really think more about who Jesus was.
 He felt so ashamed of his hesitation to have to go out into the waters again.
 He said, “Go away from me, Lord; I'm a sinful man!”
 He was falling down on his knees at Jesus' feet; he was humbling himself and saying, “Lord, I just can't cope with this, I can't understand how you can show me this and how I could be so ambivalent about what you were saying - how I didn't actually really believe what you said would work.”
 He and all the others were astonished.
 They'd never experienced anything quite like it.